InfoTok: Information-Theoretic Regularization for Capacity-Constrained Shared Visual Tokenization in Unified MLLMs: Proposed Method

 \section{Proposed Method}

-Herein, we first outline the standard unified MLLM architecture.
+In this section, we first outline the standard unified MLLM architecture.
 We then introduce InfoTok and reformulate shared visual tokenization through the IB principle.
-Finally, we derive a tractable training objective of InfoTok via VIB.
+This leads to an explicit information-regularized objective that governs token formation.
+Finally, we derive a tractable training objective with practical instantiations via variational IB and HSIC, which can be applied to regularize existing unified MLLMs.